Getting started

 How do I scan a document?

-Tap the scan button (top right of the document list).
+Tap the + button (top right of the library).
 Frame each page in the viewfinder — Paperix uses Apple's Vision document camera, which auto-detects the edges of paper, corrects perspective, and removes shadows.
-Tap shutter for each page; tap Save when you're done.
+Tap the shutter for each page; tap Save when you're done.
 Paperix combines the pages into one searchable PDF.
+You can also import from Photos or Files.

 Where are my scans stored?